The impact of leaving a gift in your Will

 You may have been affected by cancer yourself, cared for a loved one with cancer or have friends or family that have been affected by a diagnosis.
 Whatever your connection, you'll know how much it can turn someone's world upside down.

-With more and more people living with cancer each year, your gift will be needed more than ever.
-The number of people living with cancer is increasing by 3.2% every year and an estimated 4 million people are expected to be living with the disease by 2030.
+With more and more people living with cancer each year, your gift is needed more than ever.
+The number of people living with cancer is increasing by 3.2% every year.
+By 2030, an estimated 4 million people are expected to be living with the disease.
 As the number of people diagnosed increases, so does the need for our services.

-A gift in your will could help ensure that we can continue to be there to meet this future need.
-After looking after friends and family, whether it's a percentage of your estate or a fixed amount, your help means we can be there with the clinical, financial and emotional support that's so incredibly important when you're living with cancer.
+A gift in your will could help ensure that we can continue to be there for this future need.
+Whether you choose to leave a fixed sum or a percentage of your estate (the value of everything you own), your help will make a huge difference.
+With your help, we can continue to provide the clinical, financial and emotional support that's so incredibly important for those living with cancer.